Jessie G. Beach: Biography

 From 1918 until 1920, Beach worked at the Smithsonian Institution as a typist, followed by a promotion to a museum aide which she remained at until her death in 1954.
-In 1922, Beach traveled to France, Italy, Germany, Belgium, England, and Scotland in order to consult museums on their best cataloguing practices.
-In 1945, Beach aided the head curator in preparing exhibitions which often meant proper labeling, describing scientific terms, cleaning, and rearranging displays.
-She served as an aid to several departments and for several people including Charles E. Resser, Ray S. Bassler, and William F. Foshag.
-Her work at the museum influenced the publishing of "Bryozoa of the Philippine Region" (1929), authored by Ferdinand Canu and Ray S. Bassler.
+In 1922, she traveled to France, Italy, Germany, Belgium, England, and Scotland in order to consult museums on their best cataloguing practices.
+In 1945, she aided the head curator in preparing exhibitions, which often meant proper labeling, describing scientific terms, cleaning, and rearranging displays.
+She served as an aide to several departments and for several people including Charles E. Resser, Ray S. Bassler, and William F. Foshag.
+Her work at the museum influenced the publishing of Bryozoa of the Philippine Region (1929), authored by Ferdinand Canu and Ray S. Bassler.

-Jessie G. Beach died in the hospital on August 16, 1954 in Fort Worth, Texas, after struggling with her health since April of the same year.
+Beach died in the hospital on August 16, 1954, in Fort Worth, Texas, after struggling with her health since that April.
 She was cremated in Dallas, and has a gravestone at the Beach Cemetery in Johnsville, Texas.

 Publications

-Between 1929 to 1931, Beach wrote articles for the Evening Star newspaper in Washington, D.C. about new museum developments.
+Between 1929 and 1931, Beach wrote articles for the Evening Star newspaper in Washington, D.C. about new museum developments.